 Fire Safety Procedure

-- Fire fighting equipment is provided and checked on a weekly basis by the School.
+3. Firefighting equipment is provided and checked on a yearly basis by the School.

 The Fire Assembly Point